KarolKowalczyk07/KarolKowalczyk07/README.md

 - 👋 Hi, I’m @KarolKowalczyk07
-- 👀 I’m interested in Robotics, AI, designing, and writing code.
+- 👀 I’m interested in AI, ML, Robotics, designing, and software.
 - 🌱 I’m currently learning Computer Vision (CNN's), Robotic Learning (ROS), Robotics Studio, and much more at Columbia University.
 - 💞️ I’m looking to work and collaborate on interesting, novel, and creative software and Robotics projects.
 - 📫 How to reach me: my email is kk3521@columbia.edu